ALEXIS CHESNEY MS, ND, LAC

 Lyme and Tick-Borne Diseases

 As a Lyme-literate physician with over 16 years of experience treating complex tick-borne illness, I provide comprehensive evaluation, education, and individualized care for patients dealing with Lyme disease and associated infections via telehealth.
+After years of walking alongside people as they healed from Lyme disease, I became passionate about educating people about the prevention, diagnosis and treatment of Lyme and tick-borne diseases.

 Lyme and tick-borne diseases (TBD) are preventable infectious diseases transmitted through a tick bite.
 Ticks can carry bacteria, viruses and parasites.
 Each tick-borne disease presents with distinct signs and symptoms and may sometimes cause changes in laboratory markers.

-For a comprehensive, step-by-step education on Lyme disease and tick-borne illnesses from around the world, explore my Lyme & tick-borne disease online course.
+For a comprehensive, step-by-step education on Lyme disease and tick-borne illnesses from around the world, explore my Lyme & Tick-Borne Disease Online Course

 What Is Lyme Disease?